Most Expensive Streets In London: New Top 10

 Date range: 1st January 2020 to latest dates available on land registry price sold data at the time of research.

-Note: Only streets with multiple property transactions during this period are included in this table.
+Note: Only streets with more than two property transactions during this period are included in this table.

 London's Highest Individual Property Sales